-Carvers Creek State Park is one of our favorite outdoor attractions near Fayetteville!
+Carvers Creek State Park is one of our favorite outdoor attractions in Fayetteville!
 The 4,530-acre park is Sandhills terrain centered around Long Valley Pond, a winter home retreat for the Rockefeller family.

 Expect the trails to be sandy with lots of beautiful pines towering above.

-There are two access points to Carvers Creek—Long Valley Pond and The Sandhills Access.
+There are two access points to Carvers Creek—Long Valley Pond in Spring Lake and Sandhills in Fayetteville.
 The Sandhills Access is very popular for horseback riding, and hikers will find longer trails here.